python/mypy/docs/source/additional_features.rst

 Dataclasses
 ***********

-In Python 3.7, a new ``dataclasses`` module has been added to the standard library.
+In Python 3.7, a new :py:mod:`dataclasses` module has been added to the standard library.
 This module allows defining and customizing simple boilerplate-free classes.
-They can be defined using the ``@dataclasses.dataclass`` decorator:
+They can be defined using the :py:func:`@dataclasses.dataclass
+<python:dataclasses.dataclass>` decorator:

 .. code-block:: python